 The Wolf's House 2012 black Biro drawings and mixed media (black Biro drawings on sanded and painted wood, hand printed cotton, scenic snow, model Russian Tank and German Infantry soldiers, model animals, replica Deluxe FI Hand Grenades, white enamel paint.

-This sculpture contemplates the conscious brutality of man and the instinctive nature of animals by creating a scene of role reversal.
-Inspired by cuckoo clocks, their iconography in this piece suggests waiting for fate to take its course.
-The exterior of the house features original Biro drawings of her dog Lily drawn directly on the wooden panels.
+This sculpture contemplates the conscious brutality of man as opposed to the instinctive nature of animals by creating a scene of role reversal.
+Inspired by cuckoo clocks, their iconography in this piece suggests waiting for fate to take its course and nature at the mercy of man.
+The exterior of the house features original Biro drawings of Jane's Northern Inuit dog and muse Lily, drawn directly onto painted wooden panels.